-We continue to source supplies of all the necessary protective clothing and equipment and have been advised there will be more provided via the Department of Health and Social Care should we require it.
+We continue to pro-actively source significant supplies of all the necessary protective clothing and equipment and have been advised there will be more provided via the Department of Health and Social Care should we require it.

 All Home Managers and Colleagues are well informed and familiar with the steps we are taking and how they can help prevent the spread of infection.
-This includes establishing hand washing stations in the reception areas of all homes, installing additional prominent signage about handwashing, and completing the infection control training modules through our digital learning platform.
+This includes establishing hand washing stations in the reception areas of all Homes, installing additional prominent signage about handwashing, and completing the infection control training modules through our digital learning platform.

-Channels of communication are in place to ensure the latest guidance and support is available 24/7 to each home.
+Channels of communication are in place to ensure the latest guidance and support is available 24/7 to each Home.
 Calls are scheduled with all Home Managers, Operations Teams and the Caring Homes Steering Group and CEO on a regular basis.

-The Caring Homes Covid-19 Steering Group will continue to meet regularly with monitoring and reviews taking place daily.
+The Caring Homes COVID-19 Steering Group will continue to meet regularly with monitoring and reviews taking place daily.
 The group will digest and respond all the latest guidance issued by the UK Government and Devolved Administrations, the NHS, and public health bodies.
-Robust contingency plans are in place in the event of a coronavirus outbreak at one of our homes.
+Robust contingency plans are in place in the event of a coronavirus outbreak at one of our Homes.

 Many of our Residents have en-suite rooms and can therefore elect to self-isolate in their rooms if they wish to and we are able to provide the essential contact if that is what they prefer.
-Some homes may need to ask our Residents to all self -isolate but this is done only if necessary on a home by home basis.
+Some Homes may need to ask our Residents to all self-isolate, but this is done only if necessary, on a Home by Home basis.